KUMIHIMO

 Wholesale

-Braided cords are a versatile and essential accessory for various industries, including fashion, crafts, and home decor.
+Braided cords are versatile and essential accessories across industries such as fashion, crafts, and home decor.
 Our wholesale collection offers a wide range of options, ensuring you will find the perfect cord for your needs.

-From vibrant and bold colors to subtle and earthy tones, our extensive selection allows you to create unique and eye-catching designs.
-Whether you are looking for cords to embellish garments, create jewelry, or add decorative accents to your projects, we have got you covered.
+Our extensive selection ranges from vibrant and bold colors to subtle and earthy tones.
+This variety allows you to create unique designs.
+The designs are eye-catching.
+You might want cords to embellish garments.
+You wish to create jewelry.
+Or, you aim to add decorative accents to your projects.
+We have got you covered.

 With our wholesale prices, you can enjoy significant savings when buying in bulk.
 Our minimum order quantity starts from 30 meters per SKU, making it convenient for businesses of all sizes.
 Additionally, if you have specific requirements or designs in mind, we also accept custom-made orders starting from 30 meters.

-We take pride in providing excellent customer service, so please don’t hesitate to get in touch with us if you have any questions or would like to place an order.
-Our dedicated team will be more than happy to assist you and provide any further information you may need.
+We take pride in providing excellent customer service.
+Please don’t hesitate to get in touch with us if you have any questions.
+Contact us if you would like to place an order.
+Our dedicated team will be more than happy to assist you and provide any further information you need.

-As for the delivery time, we understand the importance of promptness.
+About delivery time, we understand the importance of promptness.
 Rest assured, we strive to ensure your order reaches you as quickly as possible.
 On average, our delivery time is approximately 2 weeks, allowing you to plan your projects accordingly.
-If you have any urgent deadlines, please inform us, and we will do our best to accommodate your needs.
+If you have any urgent deadlines, please let us know, and we will do our best to accommodate them.

 Experience the quality and versatility of our braided cords by ordering wholesale from us today.
 Join our community of satisfied customers who rely on our products to bring their creative visions to life.